 Her works can be found in collector’s homes and businesses in the United States, Canada, Sweden, Poland, Hong Kong, Japan, México, Venezuela and Dominican Republic.

-Today she serves as Social Media Director for the Arts Council of Greater Weston and She was Publicity Chairman for the Weston Art Guild 2017-2023.
+Today she serves as Social Media Director for the Arts Council of Greater Weston and She is former Marketing Director for the Weston Art Guild 2017-2023.

-"Art is color, form and texture that flood us back to the feeling of the sand under our feet, warm ocean water on our skin, and the dry leaves on an autumn afternoon.
+"Art is color, form and texture that flood us back to the feeling of the sand under our feet, the touch of warm ocean water on our skin, or the rustle of dry leaves on an autumn afternoon.

-Everything fuses to trick our minds and take us to our dreams, memories and wishes".
+Everything fuses to trick our minds and seamlessly transport us to our dreams, memories and deepest desires”.

 The last series in which I’ve been working are “Mending Broken Souls” and “Forgotten Memories”